johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 #### 3. Checkout the starting state

 Then check sizes using tools below.
-We'll work with a repo called `weather` now.
 Run the following commands to explore and document your current state.
 Do all this from the inside the root directory of your repo.
 The same one that contains `.git`.

 ```bash
 # Interactively explore how much space your repo is using from the file system level